-Also, you should have a basic programing and statistics knowledge.
+Also, you should have a basic programming and statistics knowledge.
 For example, you will learn the most important vector types and classes in

 R, but you will not learn what a vector or a class is in general.
-Accordingly, you should know what the terms mean, standard deviation, probability, hypothesis test, p-value, etc. mean.
+Accordingly, you should know what the terms mean, standard deviation, probability, etc. mean.

 Data Mining / Statistical Analysis:

 By the end of the first week, you should have installed the following software on your own laptop:

 Also, please check whether you can successfully install packages.
 To do so, click on the Packages tab in the bottom-right pane in RStudio.
 Then, click on the Install button and specify an arbitrary package, e.g.